Are there zip-lines?

 Is there a height, age, or weight restriction?

-There is a height limit of 6’7″ for the ropes courses and zip-lines.
+There is a height maximum of 6’7″ for the ropes courses and zip-lines.
+There is no height minimum.

-There is a weight limit of 265 pounds.
+There is a weight maximum of 265 pounds.
+The minimum weight is 35 pounds.

 The minimum age to climb our trails is 7 years old.
 No exceptions can be made.
 Climbers of all ages 7 and up enjoy our trails, and we have had climbers as old as 93 complete some of our courses!